2023–2025 Czech Union farmers' protests: 2025 protests

 Hundreds of Czech farmers recently participated in pan-European protests against food imports from outside the European Union.
-They are calling for the cancellation of the EU-Mercosur trade agreement, an end to duty-free imports from Ukraine, and significant reductions in bureaucratic red tape.
-Farmers argue that local agricultural producers are being undermined by unfair foreign competition, as imports from countries like Ukraine and South America do not adhere to the strict norms binding European producers.
+They were calling for the cancellation of the EU-Mercosur trade agreement, an end to duty-free imports from Ukraine, and significant reductions in bureaucratic red tape.
+Farmers argued that local agricultural producers are being undermined by unfair foreign competition, as imports from countries like Ukraine and South America do not adhere to the strict norms binding European producers.
 This disparity, they claim, threatens the quality of Czech products and the sustainability of environmentally-friendly Czech agriculture.

 The Agrarian Chamber of the Czech Republic has expressed concerns that the trade agreement with South American countries will lead to increased imports of sugar, beef, and poultry, thereby reducing prices on the European market and pushing out Czech producers.
 Additionally, the influx of cheap grain and oilseeds from Ukraine has had a devastating impact on local farmers, filling granaries and leaving no storage for new crops.
-Farmers are also demanding a significant reduction in bureaucratic hurdles imposed by EU regulations, noting that approximately 33% of European farmers spend six days a year on administrative tasks, leading to financial losses.
+Farmers demanded a significant reduction in bureaucratic hurdles imposed by EU regulations, noting that approximately 33% of European farmers spend six days a year on administrative tasks, leading to financial losses.